+Prior to the submittal of a concept plat to the Technical Advisory Committee, notice shall be given by certified mail, to the extent possible based on best available information, to all immediately contiguous property owners of the proposal to subdivide the property.
+Notification shall include the name, address, and telephone number of the developer, the acreage and zoning of the parcel proposed for subdivision, and the proposed number of lots.
 It shall be the responsibility of the applicant, based upon the best available information, to send by Certified Mail to all property owners immediately contiguous to the property on which a subdivision is proposed, notice of the initial review of the subdivision proposal by the Technical Advisory Committee (TAC).
 Said notices shall be sent by Certified Mail no later than the date of the Technical Advisory Committee's submission deadline.
-It shall be the responsibility of the applicant to provide documentation that this requirement has been met one week prior to the initial review of the subdivision proposal by the TAC.
+It shall be the responsibility of the applicant to provide documentation that this requirement has been met by the TAC submittal deadline.